powercap/powercap/README.md

 Note that the interfaces do not guarantee that values are actually accepted by the kernel, they only notice errors if I/O operations fail.
 It is recommended that, at least during development/debugging, users read back to see if their write operations were successful.

+## Project Source

+Find this and related project sources at the [powercap organization on GitHub](https://github.com/powercap).
+This project originates at: https://github.com/powercap/powercap

+Bug reports and pull requests for bug fixes and enhancements are welcome.